rikzanx/twitter-bot-fess/README.md

 # twitter-bot-fess
-THIS REPO IS MADE BY FAKHRIROPHY, AND I MODIFY
+THIS REPO IS MADE BY FAKHRIROPHY[fakhrirofi](https://github.com/fakhrirofi), AND I MODIFy
-This site was built using [GitHub Pages](https://pages.github.com/).